LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

     }

 Below, we iterate over pages and save the resulting case ids to a list.
-While this query returns under 700 cases, some queries return a lot of cases, so we use a print to assure ourselves something is happening while we wait.
+While this query returns under 700 cases, some queries return a lot of cases, so we use a print to provide progress updates.

 .. code-block:: python